ronakupadhyaya/Horizons-week-05/day3/tic-tac-toe/README.md

 We now need to check if one player has won the game, and alternate placing X and O in the squares.
 To check if someone has won, we'll need to have the value of all 9 squares in one place, rather than split up across the Square components.
 The best solution here is to store this state in the Board component instead of in each Square.

 When you want to **aggregate data** from multiple children or to have two child components communicate with each other, **move the state upwards** so that it **lives in the parent component**.
-The parent can then pass the state back down to the children via props, so that the child components are always in sync with each other and with the parent.
+The parent can then pass the state back down to the children via props, so that the children are always in sync with the parent.

 ### Steps

-1. Add a constructor to the Board and set its initial state to contain an array with 9 nulls, corresponding to the 9 squares:
+1. Add a constructor to the Board and set its initial state to contain an array with 9 nulls, corresponding to the 9 squares (note - just use a one-dimensional array for this!
+Nested arrays may come later.):

     <details>
       <summary>Show Code</summary>